learn-co-curriculum/swift-control-flow/README.md

     <statements>
 }
 ```
-Though `for-in` loops provide a cleaner syntax when working with whole sequences, a `for` provides a structured syntax when using a counter variable within the loop's implementation is necessary, such as when accessing associated values in more than one array:
+Though `for-in` loops provide a cleaner syntax when working with whole sequences, a `for` loop provides a structured syntax whenever a counter variable within the loop's implementation is necessary, such as when accessing synchronized values across more than one array:

 ```swift
 let firstNames = ["Joe", "Tim", "Jim", "Tom", "Mark"]